 Global Health Selective

-Reducing disparities in access to quality healthcare requires a nuanced understanding of the increasingly complex social, political, and environmental determinants of health.
-By examining health and disease from an ethical, multi-disciplinary, and cross-cultural perspective, we aim to explore the underlying variables that shape health systems, the delivery of quality care, and variations in health equity.
+Reducing disparities in access to quality healthcare globally requires a nuanced understanding of the increasingly complex political, historical, structural, and social determinants of health.
+By examining health and disease from these perspectives, we aim to explore the underlying variables that shape health systems, the delivery of quality care, and the challenges in achieving global health equity.

-All students are welcome to attend any event in the Global Health Selective, regardless of enrollment status.
-In order to receive academic credit for the Selective, students are required to attend lunch lectures, small group lunch discussions with UCLA faculty, and evening activities.
-Exact requirements vary each year, but the approximate time commitment is 20-25 hours during the fall semester.
+Any student may attend any lecture or panel event in the Global Health Selective, regardless of enrollment status.
+Small group discussions are reserved for those who are enrolled in the Selective.
+In order to receive academic credit for the Selective, students are expected to attend all required events.
+Exact requirements vary each year, but the approximate time commitment is 10-15 hours between September and November each fall semester.
 Please note that the course is not offered during the spring semester.

 This foundational course is required for students who wish to participate in the Global Health Equity Pathway and to pursue opportunities for the Discovery Year.